Is Your Child’s Daycare Properly Regulated and Monitored?

 You deserve answers, and if the daycare staff is found negligent in the injury of your child, you may be owed compensation for your child’s pain and suffering and any related medical bills.

-If your child has been injured after an accident or abuse at a daycare center, contact Thomas J. Henry.
+If your child has been injured after an accident or abuse at a daycare center, contact Thomas J. Henry’s daycare accident and abuse law firm.
 Parents put their trust in the staff of a daycare facility to keep their children safe and out of harm’s way.
 It is unacceptable for a child to be subjected to abuse or an unsafe premises while in their care.
-If your child was seriously injured due to the negligence or abusive actions of daycare staff, call our experienced child injury attorneys today.
+If your child was seriously injured due to the negligence or abusive actions of daycare staff, call our experienced daycare and child injury attorneys today.
 Thomas J. Henry has the legal and financial resources necessary to develop your child’s case properly.
+Our firm has offices in Corpus Christi, San Antonio, Dallas, Austin, and Houston serving clients across Texas and nationwide.
 Call for a free case review.